VKruspel/pdsnd_github/README.md

 Udacity Bikeshare Project

 ### Description
-In this project bikeshare data from 3 US cities are analized.
+In this project bikeshare data from 3 US cities are analyzed.

 ### Files used
 bikeshare.py